Translated using DeepL

 Project design and solution

-You can consult the FI Research Support staff in advance about the intention of the project and any uncertainties about filling in the proposal.
+You can consult with the FI Research and Project Support staff in advance about the intention of the project and any uncertainties regarding the completion of the proposal.

-If the project is funded, the sponsor will be informed by email, the proposal will be transferred in ISEP to the projects in progress and the project will be awarded.
-At this point you can start the project and submit a proposal (via INET) for the award of the grant.
+If the project is funded, the sponsor will be informed by email, the proposal will be transferred in ISEP to the projects under implementation and the project will be awarded.
+At this point it is possible to start the project and submit a proposal (via INET) for the award of the grant.

 At 3-month intervals during the project, the investigator will upload a short interim report on the project to ISEP (projects in progress).